FuelLabs/fuels-wallet/docs/WALLET_SDK.md

 #### Get Provider

-`getProvider` - Return a FuelWeb3Provider this class extends fuels-ts SDK Provider, enabling to execute any of the methods available, but using FuelWeb3SDK on signature poitns, to request user permissions.
+`getProvider` - Return a FuelWeb3Provider this class extends fuels-ts SDK Provider, enabling to execute any of the methods available, but using FuelWeb3SDK on signature points, to request user permissions.

 ##### Using provider to query node info